 When you go new places with Atlas, we want every member of your family to be at ease.
 We are especially sensitive to moving with dogs, cats, and other household pets.
 The secret to pet relocation is planning.
 Follow these pointers and, if you have a question, ask your Atlas Account Representative.

+Learn the Rules.
 Know the pet laws and regulations of the state you are moving to.
 You can get these from the state's Veterinary Office or Department of Agriculture.
-(See links at the bottom of this page.)
+(Find your state here.)
 For example, if you own a wolf, monkey, big cat, or any large, exotic animal, you will likely need a special permit.

 Permit.
 You may need to purchase a permit before your exotic pet can enter your new home state.
 Ask your veterinarian to help with the application process.